devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/phase-1-implementation-guide.md

 ```

 The file/workspace routes beginning with `/api/saveFile`, `/api/updateFile`,
-`/api/saveWorkspace`, and `/api/retrieve...` do not use MongoDB and should not
+`/api/saveWorkspace`, and `/api/retrieve...` do not use MongoDB and remain
-be disabled accidentally.
+mounted.

 Use the same public response for every disabled Mongo route: